casa-ucl/casa0017-group-assignment-2022-casa-web-masters/Group Report/Final Report Template.md

 ## Declaration of Authorship

-We, ALL AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
-Where information has been derived from other sources, I confirm that this has been indicated in the work.
+We, Gil Adda, Andre Bourgeois, and Haiden McGill confirm that the work presented in this assessment is my own.
+Where information has been derived from other sources, we confirm that this has been indicated in the work.

-Digitally Sign with Your name Here
+[Digtial Signatures Here]

-ASSESSMENT DATE
+16 November 2022